Updated August 2019

-The state of New Jersey has been in the middle of a period of cannabis reform and has recently expanded its medical marijuana laws in an effort to serve more patients.
+The state of New Jersey has been in the middle of a push toward major cannabis reform and has recently expanded its medical marijuana laws in an effort to serve more patients.
 Lawmakers, including New Jersey Gov. Phil Murphy, are working toward introducing legislation to legalize, or at least decriminalize, adult use cannabis.
+Learn more about New Jersey marijuana laws below.

 Recreational Marijuana in New Jersey

-Recreational marijuana remains illegal in New Jersey.
-Possession of less than 50 grams of marijuana in the state is considered a disorderly person offense, which can carry a sentence of 6 months in prison and a fine up to $1,000.
+Is marijuana legal in New Jersey?
+No — recreational marijuana remains illegal.
+The possession of less than 50 grams of marijuana in the state is considered a disorderly person offense, which can carry a sentence of 6 months in prison and a fine up to $1,000.
 Possession of greater amounts is a crime in the 4th degree, which can be punished by as much as 18 months in prison and a $25,000 fine.

 Medical Marijuana in New Jersey

-New Jersey lawmakers legalized medical marijuana in 2010 by passing of Senate Bill 119, but the program has been criticized for its slow development of medical marijuana access.
-Patient registration opened in 2012, but a relatively limited list of qualifying conditions and a lack of operational dispensaries have hindered the program.
+New Jersey lawmakers legalized medical marijuana in 2010 by passing of Senate Bill 119, but the program was criticized for its slow development of medical marijuana access.
+Patient registration opened in 2012, but a relatively limited list of qualifying conditions and a lack of operational dispensaries initially hindered the program.

-Patients in the program may possess up to 2 oz. of marijuana per month, but cannot cultivate it themselves.
+Under New Jersey’s medical marijuana law, patients registered in the program may purchase and possess up to 3 oz. of marijuana per month, but cannot cultivate it themselves.
+There is no purchase limit for those diagnosed with a terminal illness.

 Patients under the age of 18 that suffer from an approved debilitating medical condition are allowed to register for the state’s medical marijuana program.
 In 2015, Gov. Chris Christie signed legislation that allows qualified minor patients to consume their medicine while on school grounds.